GUDHI/gudhi-devel/src/cython/doc/alpha_complex_user.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The simplex tree is pruned from the given maximum alpha squared value (cf. `Simplex_tree::prune_above_filtration()` in the `C++ version <http://gudhi.gforge.inria.fr/doc/latest/index.html>`_).
+Note that this does not provide any kind of speed-up, since we always first build the full filtered complex, so it is recommended not to use `max_alpha_square`.
-In the following example, the value is given by the user as argument of the program.
+In the following example, a threshold of 59 is used.

 Example from OFF file